-In addition to practicing law, Ms. Mudd regularly lectures to physicians, nurses, and other groups on risk management related issues.
-She is also an Associate Professor on the Adjunct Faculty of the American University Washington College of Law.
+In addition to practicing law, Erica also regularly lectures and provides educational services to physicians, nurses, and other groups, on various issues, including risk management and medical malpractice.
+In addition, she presents mock trials and she demonstrates aspects of the litigation process and trial practice to her clients and other groups.
+Erica is also an Associate Professor on the Adjunct Faculty of the American University Washington College of Law.

-Ms. Mudd has been selected for inclusion in Super Lawyers® – Rising Stars, D.C. and Maryland (2013-2017), and Super Lawyers since 2018.
-Ms. Mudd has also been selected for inclusion in Best Lawyers in America® – in the field of Medical Malpractice Law – Defendants since 2018, and she has been featured in the 2019, 2020, and 2021 Editions of the Best Lawyers “Women in the Law” Business Edition.
+In her career, Erica has been selected for inclusion in Super Lawyers® – Rising Stars, D.C. and Maryland (2013-2017), and Super Lawyers since 2018.
+She has also been selected for inclusion in Best Lawyers in America® – in the field of Medical Malpractice Law – Defendants since 2018, and since 2019, she has been featured in the Best Lawyers “Women in the Law” Business Edition.
+In addition, Erica was listed in Best Lawyers in America® 2023 as the Lawyer of the Year – Medical Malpractice Defense – District of Columbia.

 - University of Baltimore School of Law, J.D., May 2005, cum laude